 Usually, low entry fees result in a more expensive mortgage or higher fees on the way out.

 Your mortgage pre-approval is valid for 60 days.

 The valuation cost of a property is between AED 1,950 to AED 3,150, depending on your bank.

 Typically, you are advised to set aside 7% of your purchase price to cover bank, real estate and Land Department fees.

-This should be done before searching for a property as it helps when you’re negotiating terms with the seller as they will be aware that you can purchase the property and have already started the process with the bank.
+This should be done before searching for a property as it helps when you are negotiating terms with the seller.
+It tells them that you can purchase the property and have already started the process with the bank.

-There is no credit rating agency in the UAE, however banks do use the Al Etihad Credit Bureau, which provides details of all car Loans, personal Loans, mortgages and credit card facilities.
+Yes, the banks do use the Al Etihad Credit Bureau, which provides details of all car loans, personal loans, mortgages and credit card facilities leveraged by you.

 No, not if you see yourself living and working here for the next 3-5 years or more.